hyperspy/hyperspy/doc/user_guide/eds.rst

     └── tilt_stage = 36.0

-They can be set directly:
+These parameters can be set directly:

 .. code-block:: python